ikemous/read-me-generator/readMeFile/README.md

 ## User Story
 --------------------------
 ```
-AS A
+AS A Developer

-I WANT TO
+I WANT TO to create a readme file

-SO THAT I
+SO THAT I can tell the user the purpose of the program

 ```